ncatlab/nlab-content/pages/4/5/2/8/18254/content.md

 1. [[locally compact topological space|locally compact]]

-   in the sense that every open neighbourhood contains the topological closure of a smaller open neighbourhood;
+   in the sense that for every open neighbourhood $U$ there exists a smaller open neighbourhood whose topological closure is compact and still contained in $U$;

 1. [[sigma-compact topological space|sigma-compact]].